Icon Painting Workshop for Beginners

 GOAL

-This course teaches how to work professionally, finding classical human face proportions in medieval models, and how to use them as references creating icons as unique pieces of liturgical art.
+The course also teaches how to work respectfully and creatively with medieval models, using them as inspiration to develop original icons as unique pieces of liturgical art.

 PROGRAM